DeWanna Bonner

-DeWanna Bonner (born August 21, 1987) is an American-Macedonian professional basketball player for the Connecticut Sun of the Women's National Basketball Association (WNBA).
+DeWanna Bonner (born August 21, 1987) is an American-Macedonian professional basketball player for the Phoenix Mercury of the Women's National Basketball Association (WNBA).
 Bonner played college basketball for Auburn University.
-After a successful college career at Auburn, she was drafted by the Phoenix Mercury with the fifth overall pick of the 2009 WNBA draft, and was traded to the Sun 11 years later.
+After a successful college career at Auburn, she was drafted by the Mercury with the fifth overall pick of the 2009 WNBA draft, and was traded to the Sun in 2020.

-Personal life
+Early life

-Born on August 21, 1987, to LaShelle Bonner and Greg McCall.
-She has three siblings, sister Vin'Centia Dewberry, brother Justin McCall, and sister Erica McCall (whom she shares a birthday with).
-Bonner majored in Psychology at Auburn University.
+Bonner was born on August 21, 1987 in Fairfield, Alabama, to LaShelle Bonner and Greg McCall.
+She has three siblings, sister Vin'Centia Dewberry, brother Justin McCall, and sister Erica McCall (with whom she shares a birthday).

-In November 2014 Bonner married fellow WNBA player (and former Mercury teammate) Candice Dupree.
-In April 2017, it was confirmed Bonner was expecting the couple's first child and will miss the 2017 WNBA season.
-Bonner and Dupree gave birth to twin daughters in July 2017.

-In March 2018, Bonner has received Macedonian passport and is eligible to play for Macedonian basketball team.

-On February 16, 2021, she posted on her Instagram account that she had begun a romantic relationship with her Connecticut Sun teammate, Alyssa Thomas.
-In the post, possibly referencing her relationship with Dupree, she wrote, "I know some may have a lot of questions, but I didn't post this picture for that."

-High school

 Bonner attended high school at Fairfield High School in Fairfield, Alabama.
 She was named McDonald's and WBCA All-American and participated in their All-America games.
 She earned USA Today Junior All-America and was the Gatorade Alabama Player of the Year while at Fairfield High School.
-She was featured in USA Today as one of the top 25 recruits in the nation during summer of 2005.
+She was featured in USA Today in 2005 as one of the nationwide Top 25 recruits.